skilled-reflection/skilled-reflection.github.io/c04-gdn-self.md

 today?
 What do you want to cultivate
 in this life?

+### L4: Time
+These are two exercises that
+can be used to plan your day.
+They are set up in a way
+that confronts one of the most common mistakes of planning: being unrealistic in your expectations.

+#### A. Typical Day
+Think about a day and how much time you
+spend on various activities, averaged over 365 days in a year.
+Then pick a GOAL,
+and estimate the changes
+required to make it happen.
+The first step reflects your HABITS, and the changes reflect COSTS.

+__Table 3. __First approximation of how my time is
+spent (hours), sorted by GOALS and subgoals, and any details that are
+worth noting.
+Hours total 24, and assume 365 days / year.
+Non-daily
+activities such as visiting the dentist are factored in, accordingly.
+Second approximation (ideal) reflects where I would like to be over the
+next 3-4 months of my life.

+#### B. Morning Bets

+Task 1.
+5m, 50w.

+Take five minutes to produce the words that are most likely to
+accomplish your goals for the day.
+This may include describing the
+goals, the plan, and/or the doubts.

+Task 2.
+5m, 50w.

+Copy those 50 words, and revise them according to the following
+instruction.

+Replace "accomplish your goals" with "do".
+In 50 words, what should you
+(or an all-knowing observer) bet on that you will do, today?
+Regardless
+of what you assumed in Response one, do not write with the intention of
+'motivating' yourself, but to simply describe your day.
+(If this is too
+hard, simply evaluate what you did yesterday.)

+Task 3.
+5m, 0w.

+Compare your responses.
+Positive differences (more optimistic) in your
+first response reflect bets you are making against your habits.

+@## today's answer.

 First,
 you want
 what your body and mind best respond to.